-HBMWD participates in the North Coast integrated regional water management planning group, known as the North Coast Resources Partnership.
+HBMWD participated in the North Coast integrated regional water management planning group, known as the North Coast Resources Partnership until mid - 2020.
 HBMWD representatives have served on the technical advisory committee which analyzes projects proposed for funding with IRWM water bond funds.
 HBMWD has been the recipient of these funds for various water supply infrastructure projects.